Sunday, December 23, 2007

 1 1/2 cups (3 sticks) unsalted butter

-1 1/8 cups unsweetened cocoa powder (preferably Dutch-process)
+1 1/8 cups unsweetened cocoa powder (preferably Dutch-process)3 cups all purpose flour

 3 cups sugar